somtonweke1/Vita/README.md

 ## Vision

 VitaNexus aligns financial incentives with member health outcomes.
-Our business model succeeds when members stay healthy—creating a powerful economic driver for prevention and early intervention rather than reactive treatment.
+Our business model succeeds when members stay healthy creating a powerful economic driver for prevention and early intervention rather than reactive treatment.

 **The Paradox We Solve**: Traditional health insurance profits from denying claims and limiting care.
 VitaNexus profits from unused healthcare funds, incentivizing us to invest heavily in keeping you healthy.